 With St. Valentine’s Day looming and more and more chocolate on the shelves ( I saw Easter eggs replacing the christmas selection boxes at the end of December!) it’s a good time to help kids understand just what effect chocolate has on their beloved friend and that chocolate can kill your dog.

-Chocolate is poisonous to dogs; however, the potential toxicity of chocolate to your dog depends on the type of chocolate, the amount consumed and your dog’s size.
+Chocolate is poisonous to dogs as it contains theobromine.
+Humans easily metabolize theobromine, but dogs process it much more slowly, allowing it to build up to toxic levels in their system.
+The potential toxicity of chocolate to your dog depends on the type of chocolate, the amount consumed and your dog’s size.
 In large enough amounts, chocolate and cocoa products can kill your dog.

 If you have a small dog that has eaten a box of chocolates, you need to call and go to your veterinarian right away.
 Do not wait.